U.S. to seize exports of masks and gloves amid coronavirus crisis

 President Donald Trump issued a memorandum on Friday that directed federal agencies to use any authority necessary to keep the highly sought-after medical supplies in the United States.

-Reporting by Ted Hesson; Editing by Paul Simao
+Reporting by Ted Hesson; Editing by Paul Simao and Jonathan Oatis